jdillonh/LineLibrarySim/README.md

 # LineLibrarySim
-A simulator of the upcoming LineLibrary sports betting, trading platform.
+A simulator of the upcoming LineLibrary sports betting, trading platform. \\
+asd

 #### screenshot
 ![This is a screenshot](screen_shot.png)